Aveos Fleet Performance: Air Canada Technical Services

-Aveos traces its roots to the founding of Trans-Canada Airlines (TCA) in 1937 when it was created as the company's in-house maintenance division.
+Aveos was created at the founding of Trans-Canada Airlines (TCA) in 1937 when it was the company's in-house maintenance division.
 TCA was renamed Air Canada in 1965 and a corporate reorganization in 1968 saw the maintenance division grouped under Air Canada Technical Services (ACTS).

-Beginning in 1968, ACTS provided airframe, engine and component solutions to non-Air Canada customers, helping them expand their maintenance, repair, and operations (MRO) reach to new carriers.
-With Air Canada entering bankruptcy protection in 2003, the relation between the airline and others subsidiaries like ACTS was affected and transformed.
+Beginning in 1968, ACTS provided maintenance, repair and overhaul (MRO) services to non-Air Canada customers.
+With Air Canada entering bankruptcy protection in 2003, the relation between the airline and others subsidiaries like ACTS was affected.
 In 2004, ACE Aviation Holdings became the parent company of Air Canada and with this restructuring, a decision was taken to separate Air Canada Technical Services from Air Canada the airline.
-In 2005, ACTS became one of the first members of Airbus MRO Network.
+In 2005, ACTS became a member of the Airbus MRO Network.

 In February 2007, Air Canada Technical Services reached an agreement to acquire 80% of Aeroman, the MRO affiliate of TACA Airlines, a Central American airline.
 On October 16, 2007, ACTS officially became independent when US investment firms Sageview Capital and KKR Private Equity Investors acquired a 70% stake in the company.
 This made these two US companies were the original investors of ACTS.
 On September 23, 2008, ACTS was rebranded and formally adopted Aveos Fleet Performance Inc. as their new name, as part of the process of becoming an independent company.
 The origin of the name Aveos comes from "av" which refers to the company's roots in aviation while "eos" signifies new beginning.